ncgawron/MA493-Projects/README.md

 # MA493-Projects

-This is a repo MA 493 projects in matlab!
+This is a repo MA 493 projects in MATLAB!